 Brining helps a turkey hold onto moisture.
 It helps break down the muscle a little bit, which reduces the ability of muscles to contract while cooking and prevents moisture from being squeezed out.
-We like dry brining because it provides richer tasting meat.
-Wet brining the turkey absorbs water, which thins out the flavour.
+We like dry brining because we've found that it results in richer tasting meat. (*in our experience wet brining the turkey absorbs water, which "thins out" the flavour.

 The mix we use: